zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 1. Read the wiki page for the relevant version of [Requirements Version] document, e.g. (https://github.com/opensourceBIM/BIMserver/wiki/Requirements-1.4)

 2. Make sure you can execute a JAR file by double-clicking a JAR file.
 If not, check that [Java](http://www.java.com) is installed properly and the JAVA environment variables are setup correctly.
+On you mac Oracle advises to install the JDK (instead of the JRE).
+Make sure you have 64bit java installed.

 3. Download the latest [file(s)](https://github.com/opensourceBIM/BIMserver/releases).
 If needed, read about [which type of files to download](https://github.com/opensourceBIM/BIMserver/wiki/Download).

-4. Assuming this is your first installation, create a new folder in your system, e.g. C:\BIMserver **Note**: avoid creating BIMserver subfolder under C:\Program Files or C:\Program Files (x86)
+4. Assuming this is your first installation, create a new folder in your system, e.g. C:\BIMserver **Note**: avoid creating BIMserver subfolder with spaces like C:\Program Files or C:\Program Files (x86)

 5. Copy the downloaded bimserver-[version].jar into the above folder, e.g. C:\BIMserver